openstack-archive/sahara/doc/source/userdoc/edp.rst

 A :dfn:`Job` object specifies the type of the job and lists all of the individual Job Binary objects that are required for execution.
-An individual Job Binary may be referenced by multiple Jos.
+An individual Job Binary may be referenced by multiple Jobs.
 A Job object specifies a main binary and/or supporting libraries depending on its type:

       +-------------------------+-------------+-----------+